-The Fund seeks to provide investors with a balance of income and long-term capital appreciation by investing either directly, or through securities of other investment funds, in equity and fixed-income securities of a variety of North American and international issuers.
-The Fund's asset class weightings will generally be 50% to 70% in equity securities and 30% to 50% in fixed-income securities.
+The Fund seeks to provide investors with a balance of income and long-term capital appreciation by investing either directly, or through securities of other investment funds, in equity and fixed income securities of a variety of Canadian, U.S. and international issuers.
+The Fund's asset class weightings generally range between 50%-70% in equity securities and 30%-50% in fixed income securities.
+The Fund seeks to benefit from an allocation to a concentrated underlying U.S. Equity fund.

-10. Fund Specific Information (in '000, except for (a)) (cont'd)

-(e) Risks Associated with Financial Instruments (cont'd)
+- 10. Fund Specific Information (in '000, except for (a)) (cont'd) - (e) Risks Associated with Financial Instruments (cont'd)